 A rather more typical industrial locomotive than the others in the Bluebell's collection, it was a product of the Avonside Company of Bristol, and built for the Stavely Coal & Iron Co.
-Ltd. It spent its working life around the ironstone quarries in the Rutland area.
+Ltd. Supplied new to Pilton Quarries in Rutland on 23 February 1927, it spent its working life around the ironstone quarries in the Rutland area.

-It was purchased by a group of Locomotive Department members at the time when the railway only had eight locomotives, and we were looking for a more powerful addition to the fleet.
+It was purchased by a group of Locomotive Department members at the time when the Bluebell only had eight locomotives, and we were looking for a more powerful addition to the fleet.
 Discovered to be in worse condition than initially apparent, and with a number of other locomotives arriving in the following years, it has never been used on the Bluebell.
 At one time, during a national coal shortage, consideration was given to overhauling it and returning it to traffic as an oil-burning locomotive.
-However, with no forseeable use for it on the current-day Bluebell Railway it has been placed on long-term loan to a museum close to its original industrial working territory, and is to be restored to working order.

 Right: 'Stamford"' at Pilton in 1966 (T.J.
 Edgington)